raspberrypilearning/flappy-parrot/en/step_3.md

 [[[generic-scratch-new-project]]]

-+ Add a background with an outdoor landscape. `blue sky` is a good choice.
++ Add a background with an outdoor landscape. 'blue sky' is a good choice.

     ![screenshot](images/flappy-stage.png)